udsea/sentinel/README.md

 # Sentinel

-Sentinel is a lightweight evaluation harness for coding agents, with task specs, isolated workspaces, traces, graders, monitors, runners, JSON artifact export, and live model-backed smoke paths.
+Sentinel is a lightweight evaluation harness for coding agents, with task specs, isolated workspaces, deterministic and model-backed agents, executable grading, behavioral monitors, experiment configs, and JSON artifact export.

 ## Why Sentinel Exists

 Sentinel is for evaluating coding-agent behavior in a controlled environment.
-It is designed to make oversight logic testable, keep runs reproducible, and produce artifacts that another engineer can inspect after the run.
+It is built to make oversight logic testable, keep runs reproducible, and leave behind artifacts that another engineer can inspect after the run.

 ## Quickstart